Business Loans for Bad Credit

 You can obtain the capital you need to develop and grow a successful business, even if you have bad credit.
 In fact, there are essentially only three steps to securing a small business loan with bad credit:

 Personal and business credit scores help lenders determine how risky it may be to lend money.
-Since these scores can influence your ability to acquire funding for your business, knowing your credit score before applying for a loan can help you determine the best financing options to explore.
+Since these scores can influence your ability to acquire funding for your business, knowing your credit score and improving your credit score before applying for a loan can help you determine the best financing options to explore.

-For each type of financing, there are specific requirements you'll have to meet to acquire approval.
+For each type of financing, there are specific requirements you'll have to meet to get approved.
 Traditional business loans are often based on the following factors:

 - Personal credit score